mhuang001/fdi-dev/docs/sphinx/usage/pal.rst

 .. include:: quickstart.rst
    :start-after: Product Pool and Product References
-   :end-before: Context -- a Product with References
+   :end-before: Context: a Product with References